etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Tables.md

 table's name must start with this DB prefix followed by underscore character (_).

-The following table prefixes are used by Openbravo and are not allowed to be used by any modules:
+The following table prefixes are used by Etendo Classic and are not allowed to be used by any modules: